-For admission to the program, students must meet both the general requirements of the Graduate School and the requirements of the MPA program.
+Applicants for admission must meet both the general requirements of the Graduate School and the requirements of the MPA program.
 Applicants to the MPA program come from a variety of undergraduate degree programs, and admission decisions are based on an overall assessment of a student's application.